silorah/seamcarving/proj4/README.txt

-Smoothing is based on what we did in lecture(on 11/2 if it matters) io.cpp and io.h were provided
+Smoothing is based on what we did in lecture(on 11/2 if it matters) io.cpp and io.h were provided and bunny.obj is from the project page

 smoothing takes four arguments a .obj file to be read in, a .obj file(optional) to output the smoothed model to, a stepsize to be used when calculating the new position of a point, and a n value which is the number of iterations the smoothing will be done.